richstu/nano2pico/README.md

 # nano2pico

 Utility package for converting CMS NanoAOD to analysis-ready ntuples called "pico".

-## Environment setting

-Use one of the servers supporting CMSSW, e.g. cms1,cms3,cms4,cms5...
+These have been used in the HH+MET and H to Zgamma analyses.

+## Installation, environment, and compilation

+If you are not on one of the UCSB servers, prerequisites that must be installed include CERN ROOT and optionally Scons for building nano2pico.
+Assuming your ROOT environment is active, you can build nano2pico after cloning this repository by running `scons` if you have Scons installed, or by running `compile.sh` otherwise.

+If you are using one of the UCSB servers that supports CMSSW (e.g. cms1,cms3,cms4,cms5...), you can use the following commands to install nano2pico and set up the environment:

 ~~~~bash
 # Setup git version for SL6.5